 - Destruction of the RBC by an auto-immune process (auto-immune hemolytic anemia or AIHA).

 - Direct toxic effects on the bone marrow by the CLL.

-- A rare complication where a second blood cancer called myelodysplastic syndromes or MDS develops leading to bone marrow failure.
+- A rare complication where a second blood cancer called myelodysplastic syndrome (MDS) develops can lead to bone marrow failure.